sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1899] - Payment Details for "Frequent Postings" are not stored in the database.
  - [MIFOSX-1876] - Client attendance details submitted in collection sheet is not getting updated in database
  - [MIFOSX-1954] - Start date and end date got interchanged while creating the teller
- - [MIFOSX-1958] - Payment details is not getting displayed if any transaction detail is viewed from Search Journal entry screen
+ - [MIFOSX-1958] - Payment details is not getting displayed if any cashTransaction detail is viewed from Search Journal entry screen

 1.26.0.RELEASE